- Video URL – This is where you paste the URL you got from Youtube.

-In April 2018 Chrome changed their auto-play policy, unfortunately this directly affects our Chrome extension player (including ChromeOS devices).
-Our Android, FireOS, Windows and MacOS players are not affected however.
-To fix auto-play issue on Chrome player, you need to change a setting in the Chrome browser.
+In April 2018 Chrome changed their auto-play policy, unfortunately, this directly affects our Chrome extension player (including ChromeOS devices).
+Our Android, FireOS, Windows, and macOS players are not affected, however.
+To fix the auto-play issue on the Chrome player, you need to change a setting in the Chrome browser.

 Type in following address in the address bar: